jonessagabaen-b/github-admin-test/.github/pull_request_template.md

 [JIRA TICKET ID] [TITLE]
+For this pull request title, include Jira ticket ID followed by a short descriptive title.

 [DESCRIPTION]
-The associated Jira ticket will contain the information for why this pull request is created.
-The description should implementation details around this particular pull request.
+Have this request description contain implementation details of this particular code change.
+Higher level details of why this pull request has been made should be found in the associated Jira ticket.